raymondbrink/CleanArchitecture/examples/Example.Console.CommandAdd/README.md

 Then we use a factory to create a new instance of a manufacturer entity.
 Next we verify the manufacturer entity is valid using a validator.
 If not, this will generate an exception.
 Then we add the new manufacturer to the repository and commit our changes.
+After that we publish a notification to notify other processes about the new manufacturer we added.
 Finally we return the ID of the newly added manufacturer.

 We'll have a look at each of the components used to facilitate succesfull execution of this command.

 ## Factory
 Using a factory to instantiate classes enhances flexibility of our code.